daily-solutions/extensions/README.md

 - `/core` for the Core module necessary for any app using Extensions
 - `/extensions` for the Extensions themselves

+These can all be managed using Yarn Workspaces.
+To install all dependencies, just run `yarn install` from the root folder of this project.

+To try a particular extension, you can run its workspace `dev` script.
+For example, run `yarn workspaces @daily-labs/miro-extension dev` to start the dev server for the Miro extension, then visit `http://localhost:5173/demo/miro.html` to try it.
+(You may need a different port number, depending on what the terminal says.)

 ---

 Extensions are JavaScript modules that extend the functionality of [Daily Prebuilt](https://docs.daily.co/guides/products/prebuilt).
 Want to put a whiteboard next to Prebuilt in your app?
 Try the Miro or Whiteboard.chat extension.
 Want to use CometChat instead of Daily's built-in chat?
 There's an extension for that (soon).